Skip to content

 Select a location in Solstice and you’re met with a sleek, minimal page.
 A graph with a wiggly line tracks daylight progress.
 Beneath, you’ll find the day’s stats and monthly averages.
 It’s reminiscent of the expanded sunrise/sunset pane in Apple Weather.

 The app excels in the smaller details too.
-We like how the graph has a line of text that compares today and yesterday in terms of daylight.
-You can ‘time travel’ to different days.
-And there’s a setting to suppress notifications when daylight starts to decrease – something that will be welcomed by SAD sufferers.
+The graph has a line of text that compares today and yesterday in terms of daylight.
+You can “time travel” to different days.
+And there’s a setting to suppress notifications when daylight starts to decrease – something SAD sufferers will welcome.

-Roll in smart widgets and Solstice being free and you’ve an ideal app for people whose main priority regarding daylight tracking is to know how much daylight there will be on any given day.
+Add smart widgets and the fact Solstice is free, and you’ve an ideal app for people whose main priority regarding daylight tracking is knowing how much daylight there will be on any given day.

 Get Solstice